Rosehip syrup: benefits, harm, application

 - Children under 2 years of age.

 If the dosage is exceeded, rosehip syrup can cause the formation and development of non-infectious jaundice and allergies.
-Rarely, but there are diarrhea, pressure drop and hypervitaminosis.
-No matter how useful and necessary this product is to the body, everything is good in moderation.
+Rarely, but there are diarrhea, low blood pressure and hypervitaminosis.
+No matter how useful and necessary this product is for the body, everything is good in moderation.

-Has compatibility with some other medications, so be sure to discuss with your doctor the possibility of using rosehip syrup.
+It is compatible with some other medications, so be sure to discuss the possibility of using rosehip syrup with your doctor.

-Biologically active constituents of rose hips stimulate blood circulation in the brain, prevent the development of malignant tumors and the emergence of cancer cells.
-Tones up and gives the body energy.
+The biologically active components of rose hips stimulate blood circulation in the brain, prevent the development of malignant tumors and the occurrence of cancer cells.
+They tone and give the body energy.
 Rosehip improves digestion, removes toxins and other debris.
 Saturates cells with antioxidants, preventing aging.
 Strengthens the heart and blood vessels.

-It activates and improves all the basic functions of the body.
+Activates and improves all the main functions of the body.
 For example, removing excess fluid.
-A little-known property of rose hips - promotes the fastest and most comfortable acclimatization of the body.
+A little-known property of rose hips is that it promotes the fastest and most comfortable acclimatization of the body.

-Rosehip syrup for children: at what age can you give
+Rosehip syrup for children: at what age can it be given?

-This drug is quite concentrated, plus sugar is most often present in the composition.
-Therefore, it is not recommended for children under 2 years of age.
+This drug is quite concentrated, plus it most often contains sugar.
+Therefore, it is not recommended for children under 2 years of age to take it.

 - children from 2 to 4 years old - half a teaspoon 2-3 times a day;